 A tool we already had

-The next step for Granngården is a follow-up workshop in December, where Mona Jansén and Anna Friborg will go in-depth with how the store managers can use specific functions in TimePlan.
+The next step for Granngården is a follow-up workshop in December, where Mona Jansén and Anna Friborg will go in-depth about how the store managers can use specific functions in TimePlan.
 Today, Granngården has just over 1,000 employees in TimePlan, who register their work hours by signing in and out of TimePlan terminals.
 Employees can also view their roster, holidays, and time off in lieu through the TimePlan Web App.